VivekGoudAdula/CREWOS-OPENAI-BUILDWEEK/README.md

 - Generated workspaces are local development artifacts.
 They are not deployed products.
 - The code-generation provider requires valid Azure OpenAI credentials; without them, Engineering reports the provider error rather than fabricating files.
 - Local previews run independently per generated workspace.
 They are intended for development review, not production hosting.
+- This repository is currently local-first.
+For judging, provide a hosted instance or private demo credentials/deployment access in the submission notes so reviewers can exercise code generation and QA without configuring their own Azure account.

 ## Key API areas